initialed85/mqtt_things/README.md

 - /dev/ttyACM0 = USB serial port exposed by Arduino (when plugged into a Raspberry Pi)
 - 192.168.137.15 = Powertech smart plug

+NOTE: You can change the MQTT client provider between [GMQ](https://github.com/yosssi/gmq) and [Paho](https://github.com/eclipse/paho.mqtt.golang) by manipulating the `MQTT_CLIENT_PROVIDER` variable; e.g.:

+    MQTT_CLIENT_PROVIDER=gmq aircon_cli -host 192.168.137.253 -aircon 192.168.137.20
+    MQTT_CLIENT_PROVIDER=paho aircon_cli -host 192.168.137.253 -aircon 192.168.137.20

+GMQ is the default, it seems to be the most reliable- when using Paho, I can't seem to get my clients to detect a restart / lost comms w/ the broker (tested with both [Eclipse Mosquitto](https://mosquitto.org/) and [HiveMQ](https://www.hivemq.com/))

 ## TODO

 - Consider fixing implicit behaviour in light naming ("Some Lights" = "some-lights" and vice versa)
-- Consider fixing failure to DRY throughout the *_cli.go files
+- Consider fixing failure to DRY throughout the cmd/*_cli/main.go files